shaoweilin/shaoweilin.github.io/_posts/2021-03-22-variational-inference-for-latent-processes.md

 over $$ Q \in \Delta_\mathcal{M}$$ and $$ \theta \in \Theta.$$ Compared to minimizing this objective for $$ Q$$ over the larger space $$ \Delta_\mathcal{C},$$ we will incur an additional cost due to the Markov constraint.
 We can think of this cost as the cost of _limited memory_.

 Biological spiking networks need to work with the constraint of not knowing the future and having limited memory.
-For the remainder of this series, we will also work with this constraint by minimizing the relative entropy rate over extensions $$Q \in \Delta_\mathcal{M}$$ and parameters $$\theta \in \Theta$$.
+For the remainder of this series, we will also work with this constraint by minimizing the time-averaged relative entropy or relative entropy rate over extensions $$Q \in \Delta_\mathcal{M}$$ and parameters $$\theta \in \Theta$$.

 ### References